RobTillaart/PulseDivider/README.md

   - platform specific ?
 - **uint8_t check()** return status of in as that is most often polled?
   - can this give a performance gain?
+- make inCount and outCount 32 bit?
+  - would slow it down
+  - would 8 bit make it faster?

 #### Won't (unless requested)